eilmiv/SPARQL2NEMO/README.md

 [oxigraph](https://docs.rs/oxigraph/latest/oxigraph/) graph database.

 ## Supported Features
-Currently supported features can be found in [translation.rs](src/translation.rs).
+Translation implementations for SPARQL Features can be found in [translation.rs](src/translation.rs).
 Functions are generally named after the SPARQL algebra operation they translate.

 There are special suffixes for functions that do not produce solution sets: